Tuesday, December 20, 2011

 Fried Cheese can be purchased and eaten as a meal without facing judgement from calorie counting waitresses.
 Wer'e not even talking mozza sticks, but more along the lines of an entire block of cheese, breaded and fried and then served with some variation of potatoes.
 Which I am not gonna lie is pretty magnificent.

+Czech food isn't exactly unrivaled, with not a lot of variation from meat (most often pork) and dumplings with a pile of cabbage forever looming on the side of each plate.
 Traditional Czech food is centered around meat and starch, with vegetables being a very secondary concern.
 In fact, I think Fried Cheese may be the only vegetarian option on most Czech menus.
 I once ordered a tomato salad and literally received a bowl full of tomatoes, nothing else, just tomatoes.
 A well balanced meal is of little concern over here.
 But they do have a few scrumptious meals, which I may even miss once I leave including Bramborák (potato pancakes) and Svíčková (marinated beef sirloin served with a vegetable sauce, dumplings, cream and a small dollop of cranberry sauce).

 To top it all off, most pubs and restaurants are dog friendly.
 How great is that?
 And there doesn't even appear to be a size restriction.
 My friend's Weimaraner, a dog that rivals me in size, has tagged along with us to various posh establishments.